Newsboys

-Newsboys (sometimes stylised as newsboys) is a Christian rock band that has existed in various permutations since its founding in 1985 in Mooloolaba, Queensland, Australia, by Peter Furler and George Perdikis.
-Now based in Nashville, Tennessee, in the United States, the band has released 17 studio albums, six of which have been certified gold.
-As of 2025, the band consists of guitarist Jody Davis, keyboardist Jeff Frankenstein, drummer Duncan Phillips, and lead vocalist, bassist, and guitarist Adam Agee (formerly of Stellar Kart and Audio Adrenaline); no founding members remain in the lineup.
+Newsboys (sometimes stylised as newsboys) is a Christian rock band originally from Mooloolaba, Queensland, Australia, later based in Nashville, Tennessee.
+Since its founding in 1985, the band released seventeen albums, six of which have been certified Gold.
+The band is entirely owned by early manager Wes Campbell and consists of lead vocalist Adam Agee, guitarist Jody Davis, keyboardist Jeff Frankenstein, and drummer Duncan Phillips.
 In addition to performing music, the band has appeared in the films God's Not Dead, God's Not Dead 2, and God's Not Dead: A Light in Darkness.
+Newsboys was cited by CCM Magazine as one of the most influential Christian bands.

+In June 2025, reports began to be published of sexual assault allegations made against Michael Tait, followed by a public statement by Tait confirming some of the allegations.
+As a result, Newsboys were dropped from their record label, removed from many Christian radio stations, and had the majority of their remaining 2025 shows canceled.
+Since July 2025, they have been inactive as a band.

 History

 1980s

-The band was formed in Mooloolaba, Queensland, Australia in 1985 by two young men: Peter Furler and his school mate George Perdikis.
+The band was formed in Mooloolaba, Queensland, Australia in 1985 by Peter Furler and his school mate George Perdikis.
 Furler and Perdikis practiced in a garage on the Sunshine Coast, well known for being a "surfer's paradise".
-Two other teens were added soon after: Furler's best friend, John James, and bassist Sean Taylor.
+Two additional members were added soon after: Furler's best friend, vocalist, John James, and bassist Sean Taylor.
 Newsboys came to the United States in late 1987 after getting signed with Refuge Communications and released the album Read All About It in 1988 in the United States.